Mombasa: Mombasa Mainland

 Port Reitz: Is a suburb on the mainland which contains a beach, oil refineries, housing estates etc. Moi International Airport and the Port Reitz District Hospital are in Port Reitz.

 Demography

 Mombasa city has a population of 1,208,333 per the 2019 census.

 Mombasa has a cosmopolitan population, with the Swahili people and Mijikenda predominant.
 Other communities include the Akamba and Taita Bantus as well as a significant population of Luo and Luhya.
 Gusii, Agikuyu, peoples from Western Kenya.
 The major religions practised in the city are Christianity and Islam.
-Over the centuries, many immigrants and traders have settled in Mombasa, particularly from the Middle East and South Asia.
+Over the centuries, many immigrants and traders have settled in Mombasa, particularly from the Middle East.